krish-stha/Data/README.md

 **Day 13:**On day 13 of my data analysis learning journey, I completed a data cleaning project and created a dashboard in Excel.
 This experience taught me a lot, from removing duplicates to generating various charts using pivot tables.
 **Day 14**:On day 14 of my learning process, I started working on another Excel project focused on road accident analysis.
 I completed about half of the dashboard.
 On day 15, I plan to finish the project entirely.
 **Day 15:**On day 15, I completed the project that was pending from day 14.
 I built a fully interactive dashboard and discovered many new features in Excel during the process.
+**Day 16:**On day 16, I completed another project where I created an interactive dashboard in Excel.
+This project helped me sharpen my data visualization skills and boosted my ability to build interactive, user-friendly dashboards.